kubernetes/website/content/en/blog/_posts/2022-08-18-kubernetes-1.24-release-interview.md

 With 1.25 around the corner, [the tradition continues](https://www.google.com/search?q=%22release+interview%22+site%3Akubernetes.io%2Fblog) with a look back at the story of 1.24.
 That release was led by [James Laverack](https://twitter.com/jameslaverack) of Jetstack.
 [James was on the podcast](https://kubernetespodcast.com/episode/178-kubernetes-1.24/) in May, and while you can read his story below, if you can, please do listen to it in his own voice.

-Make sure you [subscribe, wherever you get your podcasts](https://kubernetespodcast.com/subscribe/), so you hear all our stories from the Cloud Native community, including the story of 1.25 next week.
+Make sure you [subscribe, wherever you get your podcasts](https://kubernetespodcast.com/subscribe/), so you hear all our stories from the cloud native community, including the story of 1.25 next week.

 *This transcript has been lightly edited and condensed for clarity.*